hristotunchev/SoftUni-ReactJS-Project/reactjs-project/README.md

 # Classic Cars Club
 Classic Cars Club is an application built using create-react-app and react-bootstrap.
 The application allows users to share classic cars with other enthusiasts by uploading photos and providing descriptions.
 Guest users can access the catalog page and view details for vehicles, as well as read comments.
 Logged-in users can write comments for every vehicle in the catalog.
 Users who are owners of a vehicle can edit and delete their vehicle.

+### This application is using the [SoftUni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server)

 ## Usage
 To use the application, follow these steps: